thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 ## 🧪 Evaluation

 Evaluating a RAG system is about more than just validating output quality—it's about verifying that the system is retrieving the right context, generating grounded responses, meeting performance thresholds, and delivering on user expectations.
 A great RAG pipeline is only as good as its weakest link, and these metrics help you find and fix those gaps.
-Below is a breakdown of the most important metrics, what they do, why they matter, how they work, and how to think about them.

 ### 🎯 Precision@K / Recall@K
 **What it does:** Measures how accurate and comprehensive the top-k retrieved results are.